Best Of17 min read

 • Can feel cluttered for smaller teams

-Bottom line: If you're a construction firm running multiple projects with a dedicated PM team, Wrike's portfolio management is worth the investment.
+Bottom line: Running multiple projects with a dedicated PM team?
+Wrike's portfolio management is worth the cost.

 4. Teamwork — Best for Client-Facing Construction Management